 Young people’s outcomes

 The majority of the children and young people interviewed reported progress on the issues we have been working with them on, despite our staff having to work through multiple complex issues during the pandemic.
-Progress meant improved life situations, such as securing more stable housing, being allowed to return to school, maintaining custody/access to a child, and avoiding prison.

 Our clients felt more confident, less isolated, more stable, calmer and less worried as a result of our support, and there was also a strong sense that they better understood their rights and entitlements too.
 This gave them a newfound sense of power and a new ability to challenge external agencies, if needed.
 Many children and young people said their relationships with external agencies had improved and they felt professionals listened to them more as a result of our work.